Sola-Ray/BPSR-PSO-SX/README.md

 - Real-time DPS (damage per second) and HPS (healing per second) metrics.
 - Overlay view that updates dynamically for nearby players.
 - Extended tracking, logging, and customization options (*Sola Extended* features).
 - Packet interception and analysis (no modification of the game or BPSR files).
-- … *(Add additional bullet points here describing the unique features your version provides.)*

 ## Getting Started